qchenevier/MBA_memoire/doc/reaction_macro.md

 Digital business strategy relies on rich information exchanges through digital platforms inside and outside organizations that allow multifunctional strategies and processes to be tightly interconnected [@Bharadwaj2013].

-Value Creation from Multisided Business Models: multisided revenue models important not just in software.
+Value Creation from Multisided Business Models: multisided revenue models are important not just in software.
 New leaders in the digital space base their _raison d’être_ on such models, which can be also multilayered by giving away certain products or services in one layer to capture value at a different layer.
 More nuanced ways to conceptualize the drivers of value creation and capture arise by thinking about the multisided nature of interactions [@Bharadwaj2013].

 The Speed of Supply Chain Orchestration: End-to-end visibility and ERP deployments have allowed companies to be more efficient.
 And, coupled with outsourcing of non-core activities to a network of partners, this has allowed companies to optimize their supply chains.
 In industries marked by fast changes in technology functionality, competitive advantage lies not in just announcing new products (first-mover advantage) but in ensuring the availability of new products on a global basis to capture the fast-mover advantage [@Bharadwaj2013].

 Platforms are the future systems of engagement: A platform is a foundational technology or service that is used beyond a single firm and is subject to network effects.
 Platforms provide connectivity, expand variety, match different users with each other (i.e., suppliers and consumers), and set prices within the market.
 Executives must shift from thinking about value chains to value networks.
 Subject to network effects, size is important for platforms.
 But scale is not the only deciding factor: VRIN resources will still determine competitive advantage and will drive users toward one network rather than another.
 If a firm does not have a VRIN role for production, search, or delivery within the platform ecosystem, it will not have a sustainable competitive advantage.
 And if the platform ecosystem itself is not VRIN, then another platform will dominate [@Gimpel2012].

 Digital platforms will become the gateways (and bottlenecks) to the market [@Gimpel2012].

-### Leadership & Vision

-Successful digital transformation comes not from implementing new technologies but from transforming your organization transformation initiatives are centered on re-envisioning customer experience, operational processes and business models.
-Digital Transformation does not happen bottom up.
-It must be driven from the top [@Westerman2011].

-Focus on the "how" more than the "what."
-Successful transformations focus on how to drive change as on the detailed content of the change.
-A compelling transformative vision will allow people to identify new "whats" to meet or extend the vision [@Westerman2011].

-Despite the hype around innovative digital technologies, most companies still have a long way to go in their digital transformation journeys.
-Leadership is essential.
-That's a management and people challenge, not just a technology one [@Westerman2011].

-- **Lack of impetus:** Impetus often starts at the very top of the firm.
-Skepticism can result in bureaucratic investment processes that prevent the firm from engaging in useful digitally enabled experiments and business changes.
-"We've always been fairly slow in adopting technology because we more or less have the ambition of not being first, but we have become even slower at the same time that technology development has been speeding up."
-If the company is not experiencing pain, the perceived risk of change may outweigh the potential benefits in the minds of many executives [@Westerman2011].

-- Decision 6: Delegate or own the digital agenda?
-  Advancing the digital agenda takes lots of senior-management time and attention.
-An effective digital strategy calls for extensive cross-functional orchestration that may require CEO involvement Faced with the need to sort through functional and regional issues related to digitization, some companies are creating a new role: chief digital officer (or the equivalent), a common way to introduce outside talent with a digital mindset to provide a focus for the digital agenda.
-Relying on chief digital officers to drive the digital agenda carries some risk of balkanization and they may also sacrifice the big picture for a narrower focus, say, on marketing or social media or lack the influence or authority to get support for execution from the functional units.
-CEOs can choose to "own" and direct the digital agenda personally, top down [@Hirt2014].

-- Decision 2: Lead your customers or follow them?
-  Incumbents too have opportunities for launching disruptive strategies.
-However, in some situations, the right decision may be to give up digital moves, particularly in industries with high barriers to entry, regulatory complexities, and patents that protect profit streams.
-Between these extremes lies the all-too-common reality that digital efforts risk cannibalizing products and services and could erode margins.
-Yet inaction is equally risky.
-In-house data on existing buyers can help incumbents with large customer bases develop insights.
-Brand advantages too can help traditional players outflank digital newbies [@Hirt2014].

-- **Regulation and reputation:** Executives might be careful about mobile and social technologies because of security and privacy concerns.
-Some firms have concern over regulatory impacts on their potential digital initiatives.
-And a hacked access to confidential data has reputational repercussions well beyond any regulatory penalties.
-Some firms take a slow approach to social media for fear of regulatory sanction.
-While these regulatory concerns are real, they need not prevent companies from moving forward.  [@Westerman2011]

-- **Coordination issues:** Many firms fail to transform because of coordination difficulties across business units or processes.
-Units are able to make progress in their own areas, but are unable to influence practices in other units.
-A firm is even investing in coordination and created a digital division to ensure that all of its digital efforts are being coordinated.
-A further concern arises from coordination issues between new and traditional businesses or processes: conflict is real, and can be very painful for managers in traditional units that lose when new businesses gain.
-It often must be addressed through an overarching vision [@Westerman2011].

-Senior management needs to go beyond words, and in addition to leaning back and reviewing improvements in the core products, senior management needs to lean forward and work on growth initiatives for non-core products [@Karimi2015].

 ### Business-model shift: from product catalog to service catalog to customized service or partnership